krishna-chandran/personal-blog-hugo/content/about.md

 After 2 years of experience at TCS, I joined Thordrive Inc, a startup based out of Cincinnati.
 I joined there as Perception Engineer and worked on perception stack for autonomous tracter.
 Here, I got chance to work on some of the cutting edge algorithms in the self-driving vehicles.
 I also worked on Data team, as Lead Data Engineer.
 I helped them design and develop complete data pipelines for autonomous vehicles.
 This includes developing features such as handling petabytes of data, data collection of LIDAR, RGB Camera, Thermal Camera & Vehicle logs, data storage in AWS, data visualization, data sampling, data annotation, data clipping, data sync, data validation, data retention policy, data security and reporting.

 ## Current Situation
-I am currently looking for good job oppurtunities in the areas of both Robotics and Information Technology.
+I am currently working with Agtonomy, an Agtech Roboticscompany.

 ## Past Clients